 Address: Rue de Flandre 103 – 1000, Brussels

 Phone: +32 2 217 85 00

-If there is one thing you want to dig in more in Spain –they’re tapas.
-Tapas are actually not a single dish but rather a whole big category of small serving or bite-size appetizers from Spain.
-It is impossible to choose one, so it is better to go the taparia and try a variety of them.
-Usually the cost of the tapas is very low as well, you can order 5-6 to taste different ones.
-Favorite tapas in Spain are patatas bravas, padron peppers, la bomba, pan con tomate, sardines in olive oil, types of montaditos and of course an alcoholic company which is usually Cava.
-Try all of these at El Xampanyet, a small tapas bar famous among locals – try their homemade Cava as well!
+If there is one thing you must have when you are in Spain, it is tapas.
+Tapas are actually not a single dish but rather it is a combination of small plates serving bite-sized and easily shareable food.
+It can be eaten as an appetizer or as a full meal.
+It is impossible to choose one, so it is better to go to the taparia and try a variety of them.
+Usually the cost of the tapas is very low, so you can order 5-6 plates to taste different dishes.
+Popular tapas are patatas bravas, padron peppers, la bomba, pan con tomate, sardines in olive oil, types of montaditos and of course an alcoholic beverage to accompany it, which is usually Cava.
+Try all of these at El Xampanyet, a small tapas bar famous among locals – make sure to try their homemade Cava as well!

 Address: Carrer de Montcada, 22 – 08003 Barcelona